wayne-kirk-schmidt/sumologic-dashboardexport/README.md

 Support
 =======

+Feel free to e-mail issues to:

+- wschmidt@sumologic.com

+- wayne.kirk.schmidt@gmail.com

-Feel free to e-mail me with issues to: wschmidt@sumologic.com I will provide "best effort" fixes and extend the scripts.
+I will provide "best effort" fixes and extend the scripts.